Symphony No. 6 (Tchaikovsky): Title

-The Russian title of the symphony, Патетическая (Pateticheskaya), means "passionate" or "emotional", not "arousing pity," but it is a word reflective of a touch of concurrent suffering.
-Tchaikovsky considered calling it Программная (Programmnaya or "Programme Symphony") but realized that would encourage curiosity about the programme, which he did not want to reveal.
+The Russian title of the symphony, Патетическая (Pateticheskaya), means "passionate" or "emotional", not "arousing pity", but it is a word reflective of a touch of concurrent suffering.
+Tchaikovsky considered calling it Программная (Programmnaya or "Program Symphony") but realized that would encourage curiosity about the program, which he did not want to reveal.

-His brother Modest claims to have suggested the Патетическая title, which was used in early editions of the symphony; there are conflicting accounts about whether Tchaikovsky liked the title, but in any event his publisher chose to keep it and the title remained.
-Its French translation Pathétique is generally used in French, Spanish, English, German and other languages, Many English-speaking classical musicians had, by the early 20th century, adopted an English spelling and pronunciation for Tchaikovsky's symphony, dubbing it "The Pathetic", as shorthand to differentiate it from a popular 1798 Beethoven piano sonata also known as The Pathétique.
-Tchaikovsky's symphony was first published in piano reduction by Jurgenson of Moscow in 1893, and by Robert Forberg of Leipzig in 1894.
+His brother Modest claims to have suggested the Патетическая title, which was used in early editions of the symphony; there are conflicting accounts about whether Tchaikovsky liked the title, but in any event his publisher chose to keep it.
+Its French translation Pathétique is generally used in French, Spanish, English, German and other languages.
+Many English-speaking classical musicians had, by the early 20th century, adopted an English spelling and pronunciation for Tchaikovsky's symphony, dubbing it "The Pathetic", to differentiate it from Beethoven's 1798 piano sonata also known as The Pathétique.
+Tchaikovsky's symphony was published in piano reduction by Jurgenson of Moscow in 1893 and by Robert Forberg of Leipzig in 1894.

 Background

-After completing his 5th Symphony in 1888, Tchaikovsky did not start thinking about his next symphony until April 1891, on his way to the United States.
-The first drafts of a new symphony were started in the spring of 1891.
-However, some or all of the symphony was not pleasing to Tchaikovsky, who tore up the manuscript "in one of his frequent moods of depression and doubt over his alleged inability to create".
-In 1892, Tchaikovsky wrote the following to his nephew Vladimir "Bob" Davydov:
+After completing his 5th Symphony in 1888, Tchaikovsky did not start thinking about his next symphony until April 1891, when he began the first drafts on his way to the United States.
+But some or all of these drafts displeased him, and he tore up the manuscript "in one of his frequent moods of depression and doubt over his alleged inability to create".
+In 1892, Tchaikovsky wrote to his nephew Vladimir "Bob" Davydov:

 The symphony is only a work written by dint of sheer will on the part of the composer; it contains nothing that is interesting or sympathetic.
 It should be cast aside and forgotten.
 This determination on my part is admirable and irrevocable.

-This work was the Symphony in E♭, the first movement of which Tchaikovsky later converted into the one-movement 3rd Piano Concerto (his final composition), and the latter two movements of which Sergei Taneyev reworked after Tchaikovsky's death as the Andante and Finale.
+This work was the Symphony in E♭, the first movement of which Tchaikovsky later converted into the Third Piano Concerto, and the latter two movements of which Sergei Taneyev reworked after Tchaikovsky's death as the Andante and Finale.

-In February 1893, Tchaikovsky mentions an entirely new symphonic work in a letter to his nephew "Bob" Davydov:
+In February 1893, Tchaikovsky mentions an entirely new symphonic work in a letter to Davydov:

-Now, on my journey, the idea of a new symphony came to me, this time one with a programme, but a programme that will be a riddle to everyone.
+Now, on my journey, the idea of a new symphony came to me, this time one with a program, but a program that will be a riddle to everyone.
 Let them try and solve it ...
-The programme of this symphony is completely saturated with myself and quite often during my journey I cried profusely.
-Having returned, I have settled down to write the sketches and the work is going so intesely, so fast, that the first movement was ready in less than four days, and the others have taken shape in my head.
+The program of this symphony is completely saturated with myself and quite often during my journey I cried profusely.
+Having returned, I have settled down to write the sketches and the work is going so intensely, so fast, that the first movement was ready in less than four days, and the others have taken shape in my head.
 Half of the third movement is also done.
 There will still be much that is new in the form of this work and the finale is not to be a loud allegro but the slowest adagio.